 Stars and cats, aliens and history

 Ever since, I've written about things that matter to me.
 For instance, my fascination with flying sparked my first book, Mail-Order Wings, as well as my biography of Amelia Earhart.
 My interest in astronomy led me to write a biography of Maria Mitchell, America's first woman astronomer.
-My love of history, and my fondness for the idea of time travel, led me to write Back to the Titanic! and Back to Paul Revere! and Back to the Day Lincoln Was Shot!
+My love of deep history inspired me to write Adara (ancient Israel), Salome and Poisoned Honey (the ancient Roman Empire) and Miriam (ancient Egypt).

 I also love the places I've lived.
 My first novels were set in a town in Massachusetts like Duxbury, where I lived at the time.
 Then I moved to a town on the Hudson River, in New York, and my stories took place there.

 Now I live in a beautiful town in Massachusetts again.
-But as I write a biography or a historical novel, I feel like I'm living in that very different time and place: Julius Caesar's ancient Rome, Miriam's ancient Egypt, or Laura Ingalls Wilder's Midwestern prairie.
+But as I write a biography or a historical novel, I feel like I'm living in that very different time and place: Sally's Revolutionary Boston, Miriam's ancient Egypt, or Laura Ingalls Wilder's Midwestern prairie.

 Other interests of mine: cats and dogs and birds, long hikes, friends, aliens from outer space, and people who struggle to achieve their dreams.
 You'll find them all in my books.